YPares/porcupine/README.md

 somePureDeserial :: (DeserializesWith s a) => s -> SerialsFor Void a dataSource :: [LocationTreePathItem] -> SerialsFor a b -> DataSource b
 ```

+Later on, before the pipeline runs, your `VirtualTree` will be resolved to
+actual locations and will become a `DataAccessTree`.

 ## Tasks